 Superfatting is a commonly used but much-misunderstood soapmaking technique.
-Most lye calculators will figure this for you automatically, but here's an explanation of just why you should do it.
+If you are interested in doing it, most lye calculators will figure this for you automatically.
+Use this explanation so you can understand just why you should do it.

 Superfatting is either adding an extra amount of oil to your soap recipe but keeping the lye amount the same, or using the same amount of oil and less lye.
 For example, using 9 1/2 ounces of lye instead of 10 ounces would amount to percent superfatting.